cbare/cbare.github.io/_posts/2021-04-24-how-to-windows.md

 ![Windows]({{ "/images/windows-logo.svg" | absolute_url }}){:style="float: right; margin: 0px 18px 18px 18px; width: 25%"}

-It's been a while since I packed my last Windows box with it's pair of screaming 733Gz Pentiums into a closet, never to return.
+It's been a while since I packed my last Windows box with it's pair of screaming 733 MHz Pentiums into a closet, never to return.
 The tech landscape has shifted a lot: AWS, smart phones, the evolution of JavaScript, the various permutations of data and machine-learning.
 Well, never say never.
 Here we are in 2021, the world is turned upside down, and after 15-plus years of Mac and Linux, I'm reluctantly back on Windows.

 So, in 2021, how do you—[or can you][12]—[make Microsoft Windows tolerable][11]?
 Here's what I've figured out so far.